Email Encryption

 This article provides instructions for installing Digital Certificates.
 Digital Certificates are used for email encryption and signing.

-This article lists common issues when working with S/MIME Email Encryption and potential resolutions.
+This article provides a potential resolution when working with S/MIME Email Encryption.

 When you need to protect the privacy of an email message, encrypt it.
 Encrypting an email message in Outlook means it's converted from readable plain text into scrambled ciphertext.
 To read an encrypted email, recipients must authenticate with their credentials or use a one-time passcode.